sebasgg28/Real-State--Shaping-data/README.md

 # Real State  Shaping data

 ## Introduction
-This projects porpuse is to integrate different data sources into 1.
-The original dataset includes basic information about real state properties in Melbourne such as address, coordinates, size and price.
+This project's purpose is to integrate different data sources into 1.
+The original dataset includes basic information about real state properties in Melbourne such as address, coordinates, size, and price.
 From different data sources it is created a more robust dataset the contains:

-<br><br>-Suburb coordiantes
+<br><br>-Suburb coordinates
 <br>-Suburb council
 <br>-Average crime rate by type of crime
 <br>-Closest schools
-<br>-Rancking of closest schools
+<br>-Ranking of closest schools
-<br>-Identifying overpriced houses compared to average price
+<br>-Identifying overpriced houses compared to the average price
 <br>-Finding closes train station with direct service to Southern Cross
 <br>-Travel time to CBD